Contact:

 Material selection, load paths, and edge processing

 Edge shoring only works when load paths are clear: which forces go where?
 During edge removal, ensure that tool reaction forces are safely introduced via supports and bracing.
 This includes a suitable choice of equipment.
-Hydraulically fine-meterable concrete demolition shear and hydraulic splitter offer advantages because they are controllable and have low side effects.
+Hydraulically fine-meterable concrete demolition shear and hydraulic splitters offer advantages because they are controllable and have low side effects.
 In combination with powerful hydraulic power packs from Darda GmbH, removal performance can be matched to the sensitivity of the edge shoring.

 Fields of application and typical use cases